aler9/sensor-imu/README.md

 ## Installation

-Copy into your project folder all the files ending with `.c` and `.h`.
+Copy all the files ending with `.c` and `.h` into your project folder.

 ## Usage